Accreditation Report Style Guide

 "2C.
 Lessons Learned" is where you mention useful information for the FSILG community learned as a result of the review which is neither a best practice nor an area needing improvement.

 The finding given in section 1 is our only recommendation to the Dean's office.
 Please do not make recommendations for action by MIT.
 We make recommendations for operational changes only for our member organizations.

-IMPORTANT: Except for a plaintext report, you must include a page break before Section 3 (Recommendations to the Accreditation Committee) to make it easy to separate this section.
-If you format your report with page numbers (optional), please do not use "n of m", since the report submitted to MIT will have this section removed.
-Do not include this section at all if it is empty.
+Section 3.
+Suggestions to the Accreditation Committee about the review process and possible process improvements.
+This section is optional.
+Do not even include the section header if the section is empty.
+Since this will not be sent to MIT or included in the Annual report, you must include a page break before the heading to make it easy to separate this section from the rest of the report.
+If you format your report with page numbers (optional), please do not use "n of m", since the report will have this section removed.

 What about private comments?
 As of December 2017 we are eliminating "Private Comments" from the reports.
 Everything that the visiting committee reports back to the organization is to be part of the report itself.
 In the extremely rare case that there is something extremely improper and sensitive observed during your visit that you need to communicate, please do that in a separate, private communication from the chair of the visiting committee to the president and a limited number of senior officers of the organization.
 Indicate clearly that this is a private message from the visiting committee to the organization's leadership which is not being shared with the Accreditation Committee, AILG Board, or MIT.
 We strongly recommend that committees do not normally send any separate communication to the FSILG and only do so in the case of extremely confidential situations.